nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Time complexity estimate

 This is one of recommended use cases by OpenAI website.
 It can produce fairly good estimations.
+However, in its direct form usefulness is questionable, since complex cases are not handled precisely enough, educational potential is limited, and simple cases do not require this.
+Perhaps, this will be utilized in future work on using models in compiler and programming.
 Copy function and pipe it to model with prompt asking for time complexity estimation.
-Bellow is example of analyzing a function.
+Bellow is an example.

 ```